-growth at Middlesex University Dubai ("MDX") and the successful integration of Human Development Company ("HDC").
+Our two market-leading platforms have strong fundamentals, presenting opportunities to unlock significant value through monetization events.
+Our education platform 2025.
+Furthermore, we are diversifying our revenue streams thrived in 2023 with AED 338 million in total revenue, up 89% year-on-year, on the back of significant enrollment growth at Middlesex University Dubai ("MDX") and the successful integration of Human Development Company ("HDC").
 The healthcare platform achieved AED 380 million in revenue in 2023, up 14% from 2022.
 We expect the platform's performance to strengthen further as additional capacity comes online in Saudi Arabia and we ramp up operations.
 In the UAE, we are pursuing revenue diversification opportunities to create new growth avenues.

-We take pride in our hands-on management approach to realize the full potential of our portfolio companies and positively across the region, with a particular focus on establishing a impact the communities we serve.
-In this regard, the comstrong foothold in the K-12 education sector. pletion of the merger of CMRC and Sukoon, which created the GCC's largest post-acute care ("PAC") platform, positions At a corporate level, Amanat is unwavering in its commitment to driving efficiency.
-We continue to implement cost Amanat to capture the growing demand for specialized care and address the region's significant PAC bed supply gap.
-Adcontrol initiatives, internalizing most of our transactional ditionally, our strategic focus on growing MDX's offering and requirements, and streamlining our internal processes to reach has strengthened our position in the education sector ensure that our operations are agile and responsive.
-As and cemented MDX's position as the number one university by always, our team is dedicated to supporting our portfolio enrollments in Dubai.
-At HDC, our capacity expansions align companies, ensuring the delivery of long-term growth through expansion and monetization. with our mission of providing necessary special education and care services across the region.
-By aligning our objectives with the well-being of society, we are able to create value that 2023 proved our Company is on the right path with a resextends beyond financial success. olute strategy, a clear vision, strong foundations, and out-
+We take pride in our hands-on management approach to realize the full potential of our portfolio companies and positively impact the communities we serve.
+In this regard, the completion of the merger of CMRC and Sukoon, which created Amanat to capture the growing demand for specialized care and address the region's significant PAC bed supply gap.
+Additionally, our strategic focus on growing MDX's offering and reach has strengthened our position in the education sector and cemented MDX's position as the number one university by enrollments in Dubai.
+At HDC, our capacity expansions align with our mission of providing necessary special education and care services across the region.
+By aligning our objectives with the well-being of society, we are able to create value that extends beyond financial success.